dexie/dexie-website/docs/dexie-react-hooks/useLiveQuery().md

 This example shows that...
 - you can observe the result of an arbritary function that queries Dexie
 - use state variable from useState() in your querier function.
-- you can choose whether to query dexie inline or do it via a callback property.
+- the component will re-render if the data you are querying change
 - the component will re-render if in-parameter to the query change.
-- the component will re-render if the data you are querying change

 ```tsx
 import React, { useState } from "react";